New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Does the 35/70/25 requirement apply to every driver in New Jersey?

 The new 35/70/25 minimums apply to standard auto insurance policies in New Jersey.
-Drivers who hold a basic policy are exempt from these higher thresholds and are still subject to lower baseline requirements.
+Drivers who hold a basic policy are exempt from these higher thresholds and remain subject to much lower baseline requirements — including $5,000 property damage and $0 bodily injury liability by default.
 However, basic policies offer very limited coverage and are generally not recommended for most drivers.
 If you're unsure which policy type you have, check your declarations page or call your insurer directly.

 Will my insurer automatically update my policy to the new minimums?

 Yes.
-If your standard auto policy renews on or after January 1, 2026, your insurer is required to automatically bring your coverage up to the new 35/70/25 minimums.
+If your standard auto policy renews on or after January 1, 2026, your insurer is required to automatically bring your coverage up to the new 35/70/25 minimums without needing a new signed selection from you.
 You should receive written notification from your insurer explaining the change.
-Your uninsured/underinsured motorist coverage will also be automatically increased to match your new liability limits.
+Your uninsured/underinsured motorist coverage will also be automatically increased to match your new liability limits at $35,000/$70,000.

 How much more will I pay for the new minimums?